thmslfb/react-github-finder/README.md

 * Open your browser and go to ```localhost:4173``` or ```localhost:5173```

-After all these steps you should be good to go!
+After all these steps you should be good to go and work on the project!